guillaume-chevalier/Awesome-Deep-Learning-Resources/README.md

 Rough list of my favorite deep learning resources, useful for revisiting topics or for reference.
 I (Guillaume Chevalier) have got through all of the content listed there, carefully, and built this list.

 > ## Why is it awesome?
->> Discover by yourself now and explore why on [Google Trends](https://www.google.ca/trends/explore?date=all&q=machine%20learning,deep%20learning,data%20science,computer%20programming)
+>> Discover by yourself now and explore how much it is awesome on [Google Trends](https://www.google.ca/trends/explore?date=all&q=machine%20learning,deep%20learning,data%20science,computer%20programming)

+> Deep learning is the key that can make computers think more like humans and has a lot of potential.
+Some hard automation tasks can be solved easily with that while this was impossible to achieve with classical algorithms.
+> The key of intelligence and cognition is a very interesting subject to explore and is not yet well understood.
-> Moores Law about exponential progress rates in computer science hardware is now more affecting GPUs than CPUs because of physical limits and will slowly shift toward parallel architectures
+> Moreover, Moores Law about exponential progress rates in computer science hardware is now more affecting GPUs than CPUs because of physical limits and will slowly shift toward parallel architectures
 [[read more](https://www.quora.com/Does-Moores-law-apply-to-GPUs-Or-only-CPUs)].
-Deep learning exploits such architecture under the hood.
+Deep learning exploits parallel architectures under the hood by using GPUs.
+On top of that, deep learning algorithms may be applied to Quantum Computing.

 ## Online classes